YasTheGoat/CPP_extension/README.md

-Welcome to CPP\_ extension ! 🚀🚀
+Welcome to my CPP extension ! 🚀🚀

+# INFO

-This extension allows you to compile projects with as much files as you want.
-It currently supports g++ and clang++.
+This extension allows you to build your cpp projects.
+Your project can contain an infinite amount of files and my extension will automatically find them all.

-RIGHT NOW when using g++, you can create exe and dll files (static lib is not yet perfectly working).
-RIGHT NOW when using clang++, you can create exe files only.

-_CONVENTION_ for application_type -> (exe, dll, slib)
+You can add include paths, librarys paths, librarys names, preprocessors, and ignore paths which will be ignored in the build.
+You can specify an application type.
+It can either be an executable, a dynamic library or a static library **(exe, dll, slib)**

+_This extension also support Debug and Release mode_

+- Debug exposes the code to the gdb compiler and enables debugging features such as breakpoint and others.
+- Release mode optimizes and and reduces your application size when possible.
+This mode should be used when the project is ready to be published

+One of the best features is the compilation history.
+It's a file that allows CPP extension to decide wich to compile nad which file no to compile making the build time faster.
+And Finally, this extension compiles your files in parallel (asynchronously), which makes the build time even faster.

+# COMMANDS

 Four commands are availabe:

-- `CPP_ : Compile project` -> This builds the executable for your project
-- `CPP_ : Recompile project` -> this deletes the compilation history and rebuilds your project from scratch
-- `CPP_ : Run project` -> Automatically finds the executable file and runs it
-- `CPP_ : Configure project` -> This creates the folders and the files necessary for the extension to work.
+-'CPP : Compile project' -> This builds the executable for your project -'CPP : Recompile project' -> this deletes the compilation history and rebuilds your project from scratch -'CPP : Run project' -> Automatically finds the executable file and runs it -'CPP : Configure project' -> This creates the folders and the files necessary for the extension to work.

-This extension also allows you to specify custom settings for the build.
-You can add include paths, dependency paths and librarys in the setting.yml file located in 'build/config' when you configure the project.

-You can also specify ressources path.
-These ressources are then copied in the same directory as the executable('build/out')
+You can also use the quick access buttons availabe in the status bar.

-**IMPORTANT** -> When adding includes, dependencies, librarys or ressources, please follow the already existent exemple.
-Meaning that you have to put a tab space before, then this character '-' and then another space before entering your path. [ - YOUR_PATH]

-**IMPORTANT** -> Do not , in any case , modify the history.yml file located in 'build/config'.
-This file keeps track of the compilations and allows this extension to decide which file to compile and which file not to compile.